vectranetworks/csv-to-ip-group/README.md

 ```

 The **-a** flag will force the script to use the CSV as the *plan of record* and update the groups in Cognito
 to match the contents of the CSV.
+Without the **-a** flag the script will update existing groups only from the contents of the CSV.

 ## Help Output
 ```